 and accredits health care organizations and programs in the

 United States.
-JCAHO surveys accredited hospitals every three
+TJC surveys accredited hospitals every three

 years.
 It also evaluates nursing homes and home health agencies.

 the federal government approves it to be a Medicare provider,

 does not require the OHCQ to review a hospital that the TJC